AndrewSRea/My_Learning_Port/JavaScript/JS_Building_Blocks/Functions/README.md

 ## Skills test

-I have created an accompanying [functions-skills-test.html](https://github.com/AndrewSRea/My_Learning_Port/blob/main/JavaScript/JS_Building_Blocks/Functions/functions-skills-test.html) file to test my knowledge of the information provided by this **"Functions -- reusable blocks of code"** page.
-See the results [here]().
+See the [Test your skills: Functions]() page for some further tests to verify my knowledge of the information provided by the **Functions -- reusable blocks of code** article.

 ## Conclusion